Scarborough, North Yorkshire: Sport

 The Scarborough Amateur Rowing Club was founded in May 1869, and is the oldest surviving rowing club on the north-east coast.
 For more than 100 years, sea rowing has taken place on the Yorkshire coast between the Tees and the Humber.
 Beginning with friendly rivalry between the fishermen and the jet miners from Blyth (the German Ocean Race), the sport has progressed to what it is today.
 More recent successes for the club include Bob Hewitt, who now competes as a lightweight rower for the national team.
 In 2006 the club finally won the acclaimed Wilson Cup, until then held by rival clubs in neighbouring town Whitby for over eighty years.
 Rowing takes place throughout the summer months.

 The Blue Riband event for Scarborough Yacht Club, is the annual 210 nautical mile race, from the town, to IJmuiden in the Netherlands.
-The Yacht Club is based in the old keepers' accommodation adjoining Scarborough Pier Lighthouse in the harbour.
+The club is based in the old keepers' accommodation adjoining Scarborough Pier Lighthouse in the harbour.

 Scarborough is home to the Oliver's Mount racing circuit.
 This track is composed of twisty public roads and has played host to domestic motorcycling and rallying events for many years.
 Noted motorcycle racers who have raced at Oliver's Mount include Barry Sheene, Ron Haslam and Guy Martin.
 The town was the home of the 2nd RAC Rally in 1952.
 In March 2019 newly formed motorcycle racing club, Two Four Three Road Racing Association was granted a lease to run road races at the venue, and they restarted road racing at the venue in July 2019 after a year's absence.

 Scarborough Cricket Club have won the ECB National Club Cricket Championship at Lord's, on five occasions between 1972 and 1982, a record number of victories.
 The club also hosts the annual Scarborough Cricket Festival, and Yorkshire play at North Marine Road, in a selection of home fixtures throughout the season.
 The club has competed in the Yorkshire Premier League North since 2016.
 The club won the former Yorkshire League on thirteen occasions and seven regional titles, prior to that league's installation.

 The former Scarborough Football Club enjoyed a career in the Football League during the 1990s before being relegated to the Conference North in 2006, and to the Northern Premier League the following year.
 One of its greatest achievements was winning the FA Trophy at Wembley Stadium on three occasions and being runners-up on one.
 They were also the first club to win automatic promotion to the Football League, when in 1987 they were promoted as champions of the GM Vauxhall Conference.
 In 2007 a new club, Scarborough Athletic, was formed and they play their home matches at the Flamingo Land Stadium.